MicrosoftDocs/nav-content/dynamics-nav-app/marketing-how-create-contact-companies.md

 ms.author: jswymer

 ---
-# How to: Create Contact Companies
+# Dynamics Nav - How to Create Contact Companies
 You can create a contact for each new company you interact with, for example, a customer, vendor, prospective customer, bank, law firm, consultant, and so on.

 There are two ways to create a contact: